arsalan0c/dafny-of-python/README.md

 # dafny-of-python

 ![tool overview](tool_overview.png)
-*dafny-of-python* enables verification of Python programs.
+*dafny-of-python* enables modular formal verification of Python programs.
 It does so by translating a program written in a [subset of typed Python](https://github.com/arsalanc-v2/dafny-of-python/wiki/Language) along with its specification, to the [Dafny](https://github.com/dafny-lang/dafny) verification language.

 Given the following function annotated with types and a specification:
 ```Python